Home / About Us / Conservation

 Environmental Education

 Environmental education is a core program area at Indy Parks.
-Through our three nature centers at Holliday Park, Eagle Creek Park, and Southeastway Park, we strive to connect the community to nature.
+Through our four nature centers at Holliday Park, Eagle Creek Park, Grassy Creek Park, and Southeastway Park, we strive to connect the community to nature.
 Although we have dedicated nature centers, education doesn’t stop there.
 Many other family centers offer programs such as Critter Chat and Coffee and Conservation at the Garfield Park Conservatory.

 During the summer months, we offer a wide variety of Environmental Education Day Camps to get youth out in nature.
 These camps range from Junior Ornithologist at the Eagle Creek Ornithology Center, Trail Stompers at Southeastway Park, Eco-Warriors at Holliday Park, and so many more.